pfheatwole/thesis/source/paraglider_components.rst

 used indirectly via section coefficients, as is done with lifting-line methods.
-This project assumes the canopy is a rigid structure, and does not model how the inertial properties change with brake input, but for the aerodynamics it uses an :ref:`indirect method <Phillips' numerical lifting-line>` based on precomputed section coefficients.
+This project assumes the canopy is a rigid structure, and does not model how the inertial properties change with brake input, but for the aerodynamics it uses an :ref:`indirect method <foil_aerodynamics:Phillips' numerical lifting-line>` based on precomputed section coefficients.

 The deformable profiles mean the coefficients must not only be functions of angle of attack :math:`\alpha`, they must also account for :ref:`trailing edge deflections <paraglider_components:Brakes>` due to the left and right brakes.
 A simplifying assumption is that braking produces a predictable change in the profiles that can be described with a single "deflection index" that can be computed from the brake inputs.
-This project indexes the deflected profiles using a measure of the trailing edge *deflection angle* :math:`\delta_f`.

 ..
 Defining the deflection angle for a section